Ukrainian culture during the Russian invasion of Ukraine: Effect of damage to sites

 The chief researcher at Ukraine's Institute of Archaeology; Oleksander Symonenko, told reporters that any looting and destruction of artifacts and cultural institution were irreplaceable and that if the Ukrainian culture disappears then it is an irreparable disaster.
 The Ukrainian first lady; Olena Zelenska described the attacks on cultural heritage sites and museums as a war against the Ukrainian identity while speaking at a Ukrainian museum in New York in September 2022.
 The director of the Lviv National Art Gallery; Taras Voznyak, echoed these comments stating "Putin knows that without art, without our history, Ukraine will have a weaker identity."

-Some academics such as a lexicographer and lecturer of Ukrainian language at Columbia University have raised concerns that due to the continued destruction of Ukrainian culture by Russian forces the destruction is targeted in an attempt to destroy Ukraine even if Ukraine wins the war.
-These concerns were echoed by the director of UNESCO World Heritage Center, who stated, that Ukraine was not only losing part of its cultural heritage but its identity and part of its history would disappear if the war was not ended.
-Additional concerns were raised by a US Special Rapporteur on Cultural Rights who warned that the questioning and denial of the Ukrainian identity and history through the war, comments made by Russian authority figures and the destruction of Ukrainian cultural heritage, would have lasting effects.
+Some academics such as a lexicographer and lecturer of Ukrainian language at Columbia University have raised concerns that due to the continued destruction of Ukrainian culture by Russian forces the destruction is an attempt to destroy Ukraine even if Ukraine wins the war.
+The director of UNESCO World Heritage Center likewise stated that not only was Ukraine losing part of its cultural heritage but its identity and part of its history would disappear if the war did not end.
+Additional concerns were raised by a US Special Rapporteur on Cultural Rights, who warned that the questioning and denial of Ukrainian identity and history, comments made by Russian authority figures and the destruction of the Ukrainian cultural heritage, would have lasting effects.

-The Chair of Blue Shield Denmark issued a press release highlighting the concern of a countries cultural heritage being destroyed as the fastest way to undermine the national identity.
-They continued that from what has been learned after WWII and other conflicts that saving a countries cultural heritage is the best pathway to reconstruction of society after a conflict.
+The chair of Blue Shield Denmark noted that destroying a country's cultural heritage was the fastest way to undermine its national identity and that what has been learned after WWII and other conflicts is that saving a country's cultural heritage is the best path to rebuilding that society after conflicts.